Curriculum: Master of Science in Medical Laboratory Science Leadership

 Credit: 3

-This course provides an introduction and overview to healthcare leadership, management, and organizational behavior in healthcare settings, reflecting the uniqueness of this sector as well as the universal concepts and principles utilized in the development of effective healthcare administrators and leaders.
-This course integrates theory with practice through readings, written assignments, and discussion boards from different organizational perspectives.
-The development of leadership, managerial and organizational skills will be accomplished largely through individual work, with a strong emphasis on self-reflection and self-analysis utilizing the tools of the course.
-This course aims to provide a relevant understanding of organizational dynamics such as performance, organizational culture, teamwork, and individual and shared values and cultural competency.
+This course provides an introduction and overview to healthcare leadership, human resources management, and organizational behavior in healthcare settings, reflecting the uniqueness of this sector as well as the universal concepts and principles utilized in the development of effective healthcare administrators and leaders.
+This course integrates theory with practice through readings, written assignments, group projects, and discussion boards from different organizational perspectives.
+The development of leadership, managerial and organizational skills will be accomplished through a strong emphasis on self-reflection and self-analysis utilizing the tools of the course.
+This course aims to provide a relevant understanding of organizational dynamics such as performance, organizational culture, teamwork, individual and shared values, and cultural competency.
 It will examine how healthcare leaders and their organizations relate to each other internally and to their external environments.
-Topics include values-driven leadership, team effectiveness, self-awareness, emotional intelligence, conflict management, and assessment and evaluation of leadership performance.
-This course emphasizes the integration of the students’ past and current experiences with current reflections based on the current learning of leadership concepts and principles included in this course.
-The students will be required to submit their feedback from self-evaluation assignments, surveys, and inventory tools that are intended to provide insight, awareness, and professional and personal development during the course and assist with ongoing growth and development for each student in healthcare leadership roles into the future.
+Topics include values-driven leadership, team effectiveness, self-awareness, emotional intelligence, conflict management, human resources management, employee behavior and appraisal, and assessment and evaluation of leadership performance.
+This course emphasizes the reflection of the students’ past and current experiences with the integration of current evidence-based leadership and human resources management principles.
+The students will be required to submit their feedback from self-evaluation assignments, surveys, inventory tools, and group work that is intended to provide insight, awareness, interdisciplinary collaboration, and professional and personal development for ongoing growth in healthcare leadership roles.

 3